byronicone/trains/README.md

 5. **Two algorithms for finding shortest possible route: 1 brute force sorting algorithm, and 1 implementation of Dijkstra's algorithm**
 The sorting will work for a small data set with little penalty.
 The more verbose Dijkstra algorithm is explained here, with pseudocode which I have followed https://en.wikipedia.org/wiki/Dijkstra's_algorithm.

 ### TODO
 If I had more time, I'd do the following:
 *Model the graph as a set of classes instead of using Map
 *Refactor Dijkstra algorithm to be less verbose and include more helpers
 *Make the input a little more robust (or build a UI)

+Thank you so much for the opportunity to work on this and hopefully get to know Thoughtworks better!

 ## Problem Statement
 The local commuter railroad services a number of towns in Kiwiland.
 Because of monetary concerns, all of the tracks are 'one-way.'
 That is, a route from Kaitaia to Invercargill does not imply the existence of a route from Invercargill to Kaitaia.
 In fact, even if both of these routes do happen to exist, they are distinct and are not necessarily the same distance!